SharperHacks-org/Miscellaneous/README.md

 Nuget: https://www.nuget.org/packages/SharperHacks.CoreLibs.Miscellaneous

+### Deprecated
+As per [issue #1 (Split these projects into separate repos and remove Miscellaneous.)](https://github.com/SharperHacks-org/Miscellaneous/issues/1), this repo will soon be removed.

 ### Targets
 - net8.0
 - net9.0

 ### Projects

+#### DelegateContainers
+Some useful bits for working with delegate types Action and Func.

 #### ShellExec
 Wrapper class for running separate processes, and capturing their output.